One-Pan Greek Chicken Thighs with Potatoes

 Greek Chicken Thighs

-Greek Chicken Thighs are marinated in a zesty lemon and oregano mixture, seared to perfection in a cast iron skillet, and finished in the oven for the ideal crispy skin and juicy meat.
+Chicken thighs are marinated in a zesty lemon and oregano mixture, seared to perfection in a cast iron skillet, and finished in the oven for the ideal crispy skin and juicy meat.
 This one-pan meal is packed with flavor and simple enough for a weeknight dinner but impressive enough for entertaining.

 Ingredients